alpacahq/typescript-sdk/README.md

 ### WebSocket

-Below are some examples of how to use the WebSocket streams:
+Below is an example of how to use the WebSocket streams:

 ```ts
 const {